 This year, avoid the New Year resolution guilt trap and feelings of failure.
-See why you should skip making the New Year resolutions and set obtainable goals and milestones for your life instead.
+See why you should skip making the New Year resolutions and set obtainable goals, intentions, and milestones for your life instead.

 Every year people make resolutions to quit smoking, quit eating sugar, quit drinking, the list goes on.
 But in the end they have no support in place to help them achieve their goals.
 And so they fail, and the negativity and guilt sets in.
 Instead of resolutions of what you will no longer do, make plans of what you WILL do to live a better life.

 Many times we make 8-10 resolutions with the best intentions in place.
 But often times, that is way too much to tackle properly in a year’s time.
-It is better to stick to one to two goals that we can give full attention to and be successful.
+It is better to stick to one to two goals or several intentions that we can give full attention to and practice every day.

 As mentioned above, we tend to put too many resolutions before ourselves and set ourselves up for failure.
 When you spread yourself too thin, you can’t full complete one task.
 Instead, choose few goals that you know you have the time and energy to dedicate yourself to.
 It is better to complete two goals fully than to have a dozen goals you have only put a small dent in.